 - Check the engines and generators belt tension.
 Adjust as needed.
-Check the engine oil, gearbox oil, and generators oil levels.
+Check the engine oil, gearbox oil, and generator oil levels.
 Replenish as indicated.
-V-drive oil inlet is via the dipstick opening. - Check the propulsion engine and generators cooling water level.
+V-drive oil inlet is via the dipstick opening. - Check the propulsion engines and generators cooling water level.
 Replenish as indicated as per manufacturer's manual. - Check that the diesel fuel filter/water separator elements are clean.
-Drain any water in the filters by operating the drain valve. - Check gangway, trim tabs and steering system control units hydraulic oil levels.
+Drain any water in the filters by operating the drain valve. - Check hydraulic oil levels of gangway, trim tabs and helm system power units.
 Replenish as indicated. - Check the levels in fuel and fresh water tanks. - Check that all items (provisions, navigation charts, yacht documents, flares, first aid kit, basic tool kit, etc.) required for a safe and comfortable voyage are onboard.

-- Ensure that the individual and collective personal safety and rescue equipment is available and in good condition. - Check that all loose materials are properly fixed. - Check that the loads are distributed evenly and the yacht floats on its lines without excessive list and in proper fore-and-aft trim. - Check that all portlights and hatches are properly closed and secured.
+- 4 - Ensure that the individual and collective personal safety and rescue equipment is available and in good condition. - Check that all loose materials are properly fixed. - Check that the loads are distributed evenly and the yacht floats on its lines without excessive list and in proper fore-and-aft trim. - Check that all portlights and hatches are properly closed and secured.